Back Arrow

 1. Social media marketing campaign

+A social media campaign uses platforms like Facebook, Instagram, and LinkedIn to share content and engage target audiences.
 Unlike other types of campaigns, social media advertising is far more interactive, as users can often engage with DMs, likes, comments, and reactions.

-Examples of content used in social media marketing campaigns include:
+Examples of social media content include:

 • Product photos, videos, and GIFs